braboj/tutorial-git/tutorial.md

 ### Centralized Workflow

 This workflow is good for small teams or teams migrating from SVN.
 There is one central repository which allows only push and pull operations.
 Each user will have a local copy of the central repository and changes will be made there.
 The developers can stage and commit freely in their local repositories.

-The changes can then be commited to the master branch.
+The changes can then be committed to the master branch.
 If there are changes made by other users, the developer must pull them first and merge them with the local copy.
 After both master branches of the remote and local repositories are equal, the developers are permitted to commit their changes.

 ```